rbmr/TimeTracker/specifications.md

 - Export opens the share window to share or save the entire history as a csv (start iso8601 datetime, and end iso8601 datetime, and notes in full).
 The item being shared should be a file, not the file contents as text.

 General:
-- The entire app should only be able to be used in vertical mode.
+- The entire app is intended to be used in vertical mode.
+All the formatting (top to bottom, left to right ordering) remains the same in landscape mode.
 - Datetime's should always be made and stored timezone aware using the devices timezone, or defaulting to utc.